xCrystal/crystal-randofuser/README.md

 Choose whether you'd like to increase the level of all trainer Pokemon by a custom percentage.
 Kanto trainers include all post-League content except the battle against Red.
 This part is known for being considerably easier than the Johto part, so increasing the levels in Kanto can be a good idea to maintain a decent challenge.

 ####<b>Evolution category filters</b>
+Choose whether you'd like to further filter which Pokemon can be fused with which Pokemon.
+The legendary filter is good for purity while the other two are intended to provide stability if averaging BST is selected.
+A total of 16 Pokemon are included in the 1-stage filter (BST-based, up to Tangela) and a total of just 5 in the 3-stage evolution filter (Pichu, Cleffa, Igglybuff, Caterpie, and Weedle lines).
+Keep in mind that these filters cut versatility in the randomization, especially the 3-stage one.

+####<b>Defaults</b>
+There are some suggested defaults available to be chosen.
+- Classic: A stable option with unchanged BSTs that stays true to the trainer leves of the original game.
+- Balanced: Like classic, but balances the Kanto trainers and homogenizes the growth rates to soften grinding.
+A good idea for nuzlocke and similar runs.
+- Difficult: A more challenging setup that averages the BSTs, but adds additional filters to prevent extreme combinations.
+- Crazy: The toughest and least predictable option.
+Trainer levels are considerably raised.
+Hardcore players may try this along with the "Homogenize Growth Rates" for a very challenging nuzlocke run.

+####<b>Evolutionary Lines</b>
+These settings are independent from the other ones and let the user choose which Pokemon follows its original evolutionary line.
+It also includes an option to separate Scyther and Scizor, as they have the same BST.
+Keep in mind that the Pokemon that you leave unselected are not obtainable, and may only show up in trainer parties.

+## Other notes

+- There may be hardcoded references to Pokemon in the games that still use non-fused names.
+If so, they refer to the base Pokemon.
+- Unown is not fused, and neither any Pokemon may be fused with Unown
+- The Battle Tower is not available
+- The odd egg has Pokemon has random DVs

+## How to use